taylor-peterson/taylor-peterson.github.io/_projects/hmcmachineshop.md

 year, that's exactly what we started doing.

-In the following years, Sean and I actively pushed for shop reform (cleanliness, organization, and (most importantly) training for the shop proctors.
+In the following years, Sean and I actively pushed for shop reform (e.g. cleanliness, organization, and (most importantly) training for the shop proctors).

 One of our first steps was to improve the training of proctors.
 To that end, we [petitioned](https://docs.google.com/file/d/0B-N_AdkrDR3jdUY4Njc0WThwekk/edit?usp=sharing)